180 E Market Street

 - Site 5 is in 800 feet on the right

-William Peters is one of five children of Joshua and Sally.
-William was born in 1817.
-He followed in his father's footsteps, learned how to make saddles and harnesses, and would later inherit his father's business after his passing.
-William became a successful businessman in Harrisonburg before the war.
+William Peters was one of five children of Joshua and Sally Peters.
+He followed in his father's footsteps, learned how to make saddles and harnesses, and would later inherit his father's business after Joshua's passing.
+William became a successful businessman before the Civil War.
 He owned several properties, including six houses, a saddle-making shop, a blacksmith shop, and a livery.
 William was a community leader and helped his peers financially.
-In the 1850s, William and his wife, Harriet, rented several properties to free Black residents.
-After the Civil War, William and his family contributed a new lot for John Wesley Methodist Church trustees and helped purchase land for a black school on West Rock Street.
-However, due to Williams's support for the Union during the war, he experienced financial hardships following the war.
-Over the years, William Peters lost properties.
-The remaining homes connected to the Peters family were torn down in 1903, well after William died in 1881.
+William married his wife Harriet Boswell, a free woman, around 1837 and had a son named Jason.
+In 1850, William and his family moved into the former home of the Harriet family, located on the corner of North Main Street and West Rock Street.
+William and Harriet rented several properties to free black residents.

-William Peters is one of five children of Joshua and Sally.
-William was born in 1817.
-He followed in his father's footsteps, learned how to make saddles and harnesses, and would later inherit his father's business after his passing.
-William became a successful businessman in Harrisonburg before the war.
+William Peters was one of five children of Joshua and Sally Peters.
+He followed in his father's footsteps, learned how to make saddles and harnesses, and would later inherit his father's business after Joshua's passing.
+William became a successful businessman before the Civil War.
 He owned several properties, including six houses, a saddle-making shop, a blacksmith shop, and a livery.
 William was a community leader and helped his peers financially.
-In the 1850s, William and his wife, Harriet, rented several properties to free Black residents.
-After the Civil War, William and his family contributed a new lot for John Wesley Methodist Church trustees and helped purchase land for a black school on West Rock Street.
-However, due to Williams's support for the Union during the war, he experienced financial hardships following the war.
-Over the years, William Peters lost properties.
-The remaining homes connected to the Peters family were torn down in 1903, well after William died in 1881.
+William married his wife Harriet Boswell, a free woman, around 1837 and had a son named Jason.
+In 1850, William and his family moved into the former home of the Harriet family, located on the corner of North Main Street and West Rock Street.
+William and Harriet rented several properties to free black residents.